monad-developers/react-native-privy-pimlico-gas-sponsorship-template/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+> [!NOTE]
+> This repo also has a `demo` branch that you can switch to in order to view the demo project.

 ## Prerequisites

 - Node.js